alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 [Use the tool](http://apps.environment-agency.gov.uk/waste-import-export/124357.aspx) to find out which controls apply to you or if the waste you’re exporting is prohibited, you need to:

-* complete the form in the if your waste requires Article 18 controls
+* complete the form in the tool if your waste requires Article 18 controls
 * come back to this page if you need a notification control

-$CTA

 You need to create a contract between you and the business you're sending waste to before you ship your waste.

 $CTA

+Exporting waste for disposal, hazardous or household waste is prohibited except in special circumstances, for example if there's an emergency or a trial for new technology.

+$CTA

 ##Apply for a notification control

 s1.
 Register for [International Waste Shipments (IWS)](https://international-waste-shipments.service.gov.uk/registration/applicant-registration) and start your application. s2.
-Download and complete the financial guarantee (this must be accepted by the importer before you ship the waste). s3.
-Complete and upload a [movement document](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf)for each shipment (keep a copy of these). s4.
-If your waste is going to another location to be stored or processed before it arrives at its final destination, [attach a completed an interim operation form](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf). s5.
+Download and complete the financial guarantee (this must be accepted before you ship the waste). s3.
+If your waste is going to another location to be stored or processed before it arrives at its final destination, [attach a completed an interim operation form](http://ec.europa.eu/environment/waste/shipments/pdf/correspondents_guidelines3_en.pdf)or 'movement document'. s5.
 Make sure a copy of the notification control and all supporting documents travels with your goods.

-[Question for SME: Can the movement document and the interim form be found within the online service?]
+[Question for SME: Can the movement document and the interim form be found within the online service?
+How to users know their financial guarantee has been accepted?]

 You may need to get insurance before you submit your application as the importing country may ask to see it.